 Other side effects you might have during and right after the stem cell infusion include:

 Again, side effects are rare and usually mild.
 If they do happen, they are treated as needed.
 The stem cell infusion must always be completed.

 The recovery stage begins after the stem cell infusion.
 During this time, you and your family wait for the cells to engraft, or “take,” after which they start to multiply and make new blood cells.
 The time it takes to start seeing a steady return to normal blood counts varies depending on the patient and the transplant type, but it’s usually about 2 to 6 weeks.
-You’ll be in the hospital or visit the transplant center daily for at least a few weeks.
+You’ll be in the hospital or visit the transplant center daily for a number of weeks.